MChiro (AECC), MSc, BSc, AFMCP IFM

-“I started having chiropractic care whilst athletics training in Canada and was amazed I stayed injury free for once and was able to come off daily painkillers.!’’
+Jo ‘s passion for chiropractic developed through receiving weekly chiropractic care whilst training and living in Canada, when she discovered she was able to remain injury free for once.
+Having had a long period of time where she had been reliant on pain killers in order to train and compete, chiropractic care became extremely important to her.
 Jo likens it to having a high performance cars wheels balanced.
-“My chiropractor was the only one who concentrated on aligning me as a whole, before that I had been like an unaligned high performance car, continually having certain tires replaced.
+“My chiropractor was the only one who concentrated on aligning me as a whole, as well as testing my function neurologically.
 In addition i had a few chronic injuries which the conventional path could not sort out for me.”

-Jo is trained in a variety of chiropractic techniques as well as clinical nutrition, exercise, soft tissue techniques and lifestyle recommendations, in order to offer care for those of all ages, and is passionate about natural health care.
+Jo is passionate about working with the client in a holistic fashion.
+She’s trained in a variety of chiropractic techniques as well as having completed the intensive AFMCP training offered by the Institute of Functional Medicine in the US.
+She is able to offer nutrition, exercise, soft tissue techniques, rehab and lifestyle recommendations, in order to offer care for those of all ages.
 Jo particularly enjoys using Sacral-Occipital Technique (SOT) and Network Spinal Analysis (NSA), both gentle techniques, and is one of only two practitioners in the Midlands to be able to offer the Network Spinal Analysis technique.

-Jo has two children herself and has undergone further training to be able to provide care during pregnancy and for babies and is also a breast-feeding mentor.
-She also has a specialist interest in providing nutritional support.
-Jo obviously also understands the rigors of training and performing at an elite level and the treatment and rehab involved for many sports injuries and is a trained Elite athlete performance lifestyle counsellor.
+Jo has two children herself and has undergone further training to be able to provide care during pregnancy and for babies and is also an NHS breast-feeding mentor.
+Jo obviously understands the rigors of training and performing at an elite level and the treatment and rehab involved for many sports injuries and is a trained Elite athlete performance lifestyle counsellor.